 *this post contains affiliate and sponsored links, but the oppinions are my own.

 We talked before about how to minimize in the lives of our kids at Christmas.
-I thought I would creat a gift list that can be helpful for adults.
+I thought I would create a gift list that can be helpful for adults.
 I was walking through Target yesterday and was blown away by how many generic meaningless gift items there were stuffed everywhere.
 Things to fill stockings and pass out at parties.
-I grabbed what I needed and left as soon as I could, because the thought of all that stuff laying around it people’s homes during the coming year was a bit overwhelming.
+I grabbed what I needed and left as soon as I could because the thought of all that stuff laying around it people’s homes during the coming year was a bit overwhelming.

 It seemed a bit hypercritical to talk about minimizing things in our homes and then putting out a gift list, but gifts can be so hard to come up with ideas for, which is what leads to just buying tons of stuff instead of that ONE THING that we know someone will love.